What is a Negative Equity Car Loan?

 - Make extra payments on your loan.
 Any extra amounts that you pay over your contracted car payment will go towards reducing your car’s debt balance.

 - Refinance your current car loan with your bank or credit union.
 It always makes since to see if you qualify for a lower interest rate in a new loan.
 You might find that with a lower rate, more of your monthly car payment will go towards reducing your outstanding auto loan balance.
 Be sure that the fees associated with your new loan don’t outweigh the benefits.
 Also reduce the temptation to enter into a long term loan which can put you in the same situation.
+Learn how to use an auto refinance calculator to estimate savings.

 The Federal Trade Commission also offers some tips for dealing with negative automobile equity.
 You may find that you can turn your negative equity around with some solid planning.